Star-painted ceiling

-A ceiling painted with stars frequently occurs as a design motif in a cathedral or Christian church, and replicates the Earth's sky at night.
+A ceiling painted with stars frequently occurs as a design motif in Christian churches, artistically replicating the Earth's sky at night.
 Ceilings painted with stars are often found in these buildings because of symbolic associations of stars in Christianity, Judaism, and Islam.
 In religious buildings, this decorative feature is often white or gold stars on a blue background.
 As well as being a decorative technique, star-painted ceilings are also associated with astrology.
 It has been used as a way to accurately depict the night sky such as in planetariums.
 Ceilings painted with stars are also a decorative feature sometimes found in houses, particularly in children's rooms.